 The term “preclinical” is a composite word formed from the Latin prefix “prae-” meaning “before” and the English word “clinical.”
 In medical terminology, “clinical” refers to the observation and treatment of patients.
 Thus, “preclinical” translates to “before clinical,” signifying the stage of research that precedes human testing.

 The term emerged in the 20th centuryA century is a period of 100 years.
 Examples: • The 21st Century: The years 2000 to 2099. • The 19th Century: The years 1800 to 1899. • The 8th Century BC: The years 800 BC to 701 BC.
-Etymology:… Read More as scientific research became more organized and systematic.
+Etymology: The word “century” comes from the Latin word “centuria,” which… Read More as scientific research became more organized and systematic.
 It reflects the growing recognition of the importance of thorough preclinical testing in drug development and medical advancement.

 Real-World Applications: Preclinical in Action